We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 A person should always check the condition of their heated mattress pad and replace it if it becomes damaged.
 Also, avoid buying a secondhand heated mattress pad because it may already have sustained damage.

-Heated mattress pads are not suitable for use with water beds or foam mattresses.
+Heated mattress pads are not suitable for use with water beds and may not be suitable for foam mattresses.

-Here are five heated mattress pads available for purchase online that can help a person keep warm in bed.
+Here are four heated mattress pads available for purchase online that can help a person keep warm in bed.